 The UP Visayas logo was approved by the UP Board of Regents in September 2010.
-Designed by Prof. Roman C. Sanares, the logo visually expresses UPV as a constituent unit of the UP System through the Oblation.
+It visually expresses UPV as a constituent unit of the UP System.
 It shows the entire name of UP Visayas and the year it was founded.
-The three fishes jumping out of the water visually express the following: UPV's mandate as the National Center for Fisheries and Marine Sciences; UPV has three campuses in Miagao, Iloilo City and Tacloban City; and UPV's tripartite function: instruction, research and extension (public service).
-The water/waves visually express dynamism and creativity within UPV.
+The three fishes jumping out of the water represent the following: UPV's mandate as the National Center for Fisheries and Marine Sciences; UPV has three campuses in Miagao, Iloilo City and Tacloban City; and UPV's tripartite function: instruction, research and extension (public service).
+The waves reflect the dynamism and creativity within UPV.

 University of the Philippines System